computationalmystic/augur-group26/Sprint2/Use Case 1.md

 [http://ec2-13-58-174-130.us-east-2.compute.amazonaws.com:3333/single/github.com%2Ftwitter%2Ftwemoji/lines#](http://ec2-13-58-174-130.us-east-2.compute.amazonaws.com:3333/single/github.com%2Ftwitter%2Ftwemoji/lines#)

-Use Case 1 is deployed here you can see the graph marked "Commits of code added by the top 10 authors as Percentages- By Time Period"
+Use Case 1 and 2 is deployed here.
+You can see use case 1's graph marked "Commits of code added by the top 10 authors as Percentages- By Time Period".
+However use case 2 is being a little more subborn while we do have a general outline of our graph, but we have not got the data to appear the way we want.

 -Starting form the launch page of Augur you click your repository.